This is the multi-page printable view of this section. Click here to print.

 | 30 | Jasmine |

-Expand a bag and use the OutputColumnPrefix option to produce column names that begin with the prefix ‘Property_’.
+Expand a bag and use the OutputColumnPrefix option to produce column names with a prefix:

 datatable(d:dynamic)